kazabooboo/gizra.com/app/_posts/2016-06-2-drupal8-migrate-files.md

 method of the process plugin we can massage our data, return any value which will eventually populate the field.

-In our case, the `transform` method is responsibly for registrating the new file into Drupal using `file_unmanaged_copy` and friends.
+In our case, the `transform` method is responsible for adding the new file into Drupal using `file_unmanaged_copy` and friends.

 ## Conclusion

 Some of the know hows and best practices are still missing from Drupal 8.
 But they can and should be re-learned and re-published.
-So remember kids, if you ever feel frustrated about not finding a solution, always reach out to smart community members (and then write a post about it, so everybody ).
+So remember kids, if you ever feel frustrated about not finding a solution, always reach out to smart community members and then write a post about it, so everybody could profit.